 She has quite a support team.
 Richard, Jill’s husband, (who retired from the military) is a saint and actually owns The Mercantile.
 Her four children (2 birthed and 2 not birthed) are awesome.
 Among them is a marketing genius, a web builder, a banker and a business owner.
 What a support team!
 Yes, it does take a village.

 The Midwife’s Mercantile is, indeed, a ministry and as the slogan says, “We truly honor the women we serve!”

 Just a side note, Richard and Jill have never taken anything from The Mercantile.
-They take the small but necessary profit and proceeds from classes and turn it all back into the business.
-It pays for itself: inventory, income and other taxes, storage, insurance, business licenses, printing costs, etc. This enables “The Mercantile” to continue to serve women and their families.
+They, being good stewards of God’s possessions, take the small but necessary profit and proceeds from classes and pay the bills.
+IF anything is left over, they turn it all back into the business by buying more requested products.
+We know that it must pay for itself: inventory, state and federal income and other unbelievable taxes, storage, insurance, business licenses, yearly state fees, printing costs, etc. This enables “The Mercantile” to continue to serve women and their families.
 So, when you purchase something, you are doing every family that uses the products, I huge favor.
 And it is appreciated.
-As they say, “Buy Local”.
+As they say, “Buy Local”!!!

 If you do not find what you need, please let us know and we will do our best to get it for you.

 Thank you for visiting our site.
 God Bless each and every one of you !!!!
 We pray for you everyday!